 It’s easy to see how this happens.
 After all, IT often takes its time in evaluating different solutions to understand their potential short- and long-term effects on the entire organization.
 Individual shadow IT users aren’t so patient.
 They look for software that fulfills immediate needs, such as sharing a file or setting up a chat.
 Security implications are barely, if at all, considered.
 Once the selection proves inadequate, a lot of time and money has been wasted, and a company’s security exposure has been increased.

 Shine a Light on Shadow IT with a Security Operations Center

 As the name suggests, shadow IT (specifically that of SaaS apps) is fundamentally a problem of limited visibility.
 Solving it requires a comprehensive network-wide solution like a professionally staffed security operations center (SOC).

 Given the components of a SOC—including a security information and event management (SIEM) platform—such a solution has been traditionally out of reach for many SMEs.
 Fortunately, this is no longer the case.
 New approaches such as SOC-as-a-service include a fully functional SIEM that’s overseen 24/7/365 by expert security analysts, all within an affordable and predictable annual subscription.

 With SOC-as-a-service, SMEs get peace of mind that even subtle anomalies on their networks can be immediately identified and acted upon.
 The assistance of a trusted partner like AWN cements the reliability of the platform so that it consistently keeps you safe without getting in your way.
-Click the banner below to find out more.
+Find out more here.